DamianoZeffiro/stochastic_direct_search/README.md

     * `README.md`
     * `PROBLEMS`
 2. To generate the profiles, just run the main.m file specifying the desired parameters for each instance of the algorithm to be compared.
-3. The file problems.mat contains the function handles together with some attributes (e.g. name, dimension) of the problems in the 'PROBLEM' folder.
+3. The file problems.mat contains the function handles together with some attributes (e.g. name, dimension) of the problems in the 'PROBLEMS' folder.